 There are other glaucoma surgeries, including trabeculectomy (sometimes called filtration surgery), drainage implant surgery, canaloplasty (a recent advancement in non-penetrating surgery), and the Trabectome (a new probe-like device that is inserted into the anterior chamber through the cornea).

 Why Choose Eye Consultants of Pennsylvania?

 Eye Consultants of Pennsylvania has a highly skilled team of glaucoma specialists who can help you decide on the most appropriate treatment.

 - Mehul H. Negarsheth, MD – Board certified ophthalmologist; received his medical degree from Drexel University College of Medicine; fellowship-trained in glaucoma at Tufts New England Eye Center and Ophthalmic Consultants of Boston; extensive experience in medical research of the eye;

 - Abhishek K. Nemani, MD – Board certified ophthalmologist; received his medical degree from the State University of New York Upstate Medical University in Syracuse; fellowship-trained in glaucoma at the prestigious Scheie Eye Institute at the University of Pennsylvania where he served as a full-time faculty member and the Assistant Residency Program Director.

 If you have been told that your eye pressure is elevated or the shape of your optic nerve is asymmetrical, get in touch with Eye Consultants of Pennsylvania for an evaluation.
 If detected early, there are many treatment options for glaucoma that can minimize loss of vision before the disease becomes too advanced.

 Each patient is different, so talk with our board certified, fellowship-trained Glaucoma specialists about the possible risks and benefits of each type of treatment and surgery.
-We have four convenient locations in Pottstown, Pottsville, Blandon and Wyomissing.
+We have five convenient locations in Pottstown, Pottsville, Blandon, Lebanon and Wyomissing.